core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

   typedef sid {
     type uint64;
     description
-      "Unique identifier assigned to different YANG items such as data nodes, RPCs and actions, notifications, modules, sub-modules, features and deviations.";
+      "Identifier assigned to different YANG items such as data nodes, RPCs and actions, notifications, modules, sub-modules, features and deviations.";
   }

   /*